How many quantum gates do gauge theories require?: Qubitization of Non-Abelian Gauge Theories

+($l$ indexes the links) is possible; note here $J^L_k J^L_k=J^R_k J^R_k$.
+This model is sometimes called the Horn model~\cite{HORN1981149}.\footnote{ There has been work to generalize the Horn model by including the coupling to gradually larger representations of $SU(N)$ for $N\geq2$; however, while this effort may help extrapolate away the error of this truncation of the links~\cite{Byrnes:2005qx,Zohar:2014qma}, it necessarily relinquishes the relatively low Hilbert space dimension of the Horn model. }

-To demonstrate the fundamental principles involved with simulation of the Horn model, we consider a single, simple square plaquette as originally presented in Ref.~\cite{HORN1981149}.
-Thus, we must first encode the four gauge links in consideration with $n=4\lceil\log_2(5)\rceil=12$ qubits and correspondingly treat the Hamiltonian in this expanded $2^n$-dimensional basis.
-Notably, one may inquisitively attempt to encode the Hamiltonian in a smaller basis of $\lceil4\log_2(5)\rceil=10$ qubits, where a given qubit may actually include information from the local Hilbert spaces of multiple links.
+Three qubits are required to encode the five-dimensional Hilbert space in each link.
+Since $2^3=8=5+3$, three directions are ``wasted" in this encoding.
+The matrix elements of the Hamiltonian involving these extra three dimensions are unphysical and can be chosen arbitrarily, with no change in the Physics.
+Unfortunately, we have not been able to exploit this freedom to simplify the quantum circuits.
+Notably, one may attempt to encode the global Hilbert space at once in a smaller basis of $\lceil4\log_2(5)\rceil=10$ qubits, where a given qubit may actually include information from the local Hilbert spaces of multiple links.
 However, though one might expect to reduce circuit depth by reducing the number of qubits in the encoding, we instead find that such an encoding results in an even greater circuit depth, as it requires more terms in the Hamiltonian in order to derive an operator that is applied only on the desired gauge link.